Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Everything changed for the young nun when, in the summer of 1676, she was found twisting and squirming on the floor of the rectory, her face smeared with ink.
 In her hands, she clutched a sheet of paper that contained a baffling amalgamation of letters and symbols that no one present could decipher.

-While being examined by the medical personnel who were summoned to the scene, a visibly shaken Sister Maria informed them that the note she held had been dictated to her by the creature she most feared: Satan himself.
+While being examined by the medical personnel who were summoned to the scene, a visibly shaken Sister Maria informed them that the note she held had been dictated to her by Satan, the entity she feared above all others.

 Naturally, no one knew what to make of these outlandish claims.
 After coming to the hasty conclusion that she had suffered some sort of nervous breakdown, the decision was made to allow her to rest until she regained her senses.
 In the meantime, scholars set to work trying to decode the perplexing correspondence.

 It was determined that, besides consisting of symbols that seemed to have no rhyme or reason, the note had been penned in at least four different languages: Greek, Latin, Runic, and Arabic.
 This observation raised more than a few eyebrows since Sister Maria was a linguist who was believed to have had at least a passable knowledge of each of those tongues.